raphael-santosz/LangQueryGen/README.md

 # LangQueryGen

 LangQueryGen is a robust AI-driven backend designed to convert natural language questions into SQL queries using a **Retrieval-Augmented Generation (RAG)** approach.
-It leverages **LangChain**, **Ollama** (local LLMs such as Mistral 7B or LLaMA 3), and **Flask** for query orchestration.
+It leverages **LangChain**, **Ollama** (local LLMs such as LLaMA 3 and Gemma:7B-Instruct), and **Flask** for query orchestration.
 The system ensures secure, fully local execution with built-in semantic validation and seamless integration with Node.js for interface or automation layers.

 ---

 ## 🚀 Key Capabilities

 * **Natural Language → SQL Translation** using local LLMs and structured schema prompts
 * **RAG Pipeline** powered by FAISS vector search and E5/HuggingFace embeddings
 * **Input Validation Agent** for enforcing security and access control
 * **Modular Backend Architecture** with Flask and clean service separation
 * **Frontend/API Gateway Compatibility** via Node.js
 * **Offline-First Design** – all AI operations are performed locally, no cloud dependency

 ---

 ## 📁 Project Layout

 ```